dosipod/SrWiki/Squelch-and-Gain.md

 ## Introduction

-In order to accomodate a wide range of audio inputs, we have added user configurable squelch (noise reduction) and gain controls on the LED settings page for the volume reactive animations that start with a single *.
+In order to accommodate a wide range of audio inputs and string lengths, we have added user configurable squelch (noise reduction) and gain controls on the LED settings page for the volume reactive animations.

 ## Squelch
 Adjust this value on the LED Settings page so that the leds are only activated above a certain 'background noise' level.